James Elston

 Removing a back boiler is a complex process that must be carried out by a certified professional to ensure safety and compliance with regulations.

-A Gas Safe registered engineer will disconnect the pipes connected to the back boiler, typically located in the airing cupboard, and remove any unnecessary items and carpets from the vicinity to prevent damage from dirty water.
+1. A Gas Safe registered engineer will disconnect the pipes connected to the back boiler and remove any unnecessary items and carpets from the vicinity to prevent damage.

 How Messy is Removing a Back Boiler?